01 of 03

 Eugene Joseff began his company in the late 1920s as he noted period inappropriate jewelry being used in Hollywood movie costuming.
 Working with costume designers like the famed Walter Plunkett, he was instrumental in remedying this problem in films from 1928 until his death in 1948 when the plane he was piloting crashed.

 His wife, Joan Castle (shown above), continued to run the company after Eugene’s death.
-She not only stayed committed to renting jewelry to all the major Hollywood studios, she also kept the airplane parts division of Joseff of Hollywood established during World War II alive as well.
-Joan oversaw the company until her death in 2010, when the reins were passed to her daughter-in-law Tina Joseff and granddaughter Michele Joseff.
+She not only stayed committed to renting jewelry to all the major Hollywood studios, but she also kept the airplane parts division of Joseff of Hollywood established during World War II alive as well.
+Joan oversaw the company until her death in 2010 when the reins were passed to her daughter-in-law Tina Joseff and granddaughter Michele Joseff.

 Jewelry crafted by Joseff of Hollywood has always been produced using a trade secret matte Russian gold-colored plating that worked well under the lights of Hollywood in terms of reflecting light.
 It is also easier to photograph in still shots than jewelry with high gloss finishes.
 “Gone with the Wind,” “Gentlemen Prefer Blonds,” and “Cleopatra” featured Joseff jewels worn by their glamorous leading ladies, along with many, many others.
 Actors such as Douglas Fairbanks, Jr. and Vincent Price wore Joseff pieces in period pictures as well, and even the cigar case Clark Gable used when playing Rhett Butler was crafted by this Hollywood institution.